anujnema5/sixpl/data/posts/welcome-new-sixpl-site.md

 Welcome to the new SixPL Website.

-# We have redesigned our website.
+We have recently redesigned our website.
 This is a sample blog.
-Please check back this section after 3 days to read the all the blogs.
+Please check back this section after 3 days to read all the blogs.

 We revamped the site to improve site loading time and make it more usable for our target audience.